GhostyPhantom/Wireless-Hardware-Monitor/README.md

 Wireless Hardware Monitor

-* This project has no safety precautions whatsoever.
+* This project has no safety precautions against network attacks whatsoever.
 It is only intended to be used in safe environments such as home wifi.
 * All required SSIDs, passwords for WiFi, and IP addresses should be local.

 **Functions:**